PhanChenh/CapstoneProject/README.md

 - capstone.csv is the file that we were provided (I changed the name).
 - data.csv is a sample file which have location column was formatted for generalise method.
 - requirement.txt is a file which contain all neccessary library to run the code.
+- preprocessing.py is contain streamlit code that you want to run to clean and format the location columns for later use.
 - app.py is contain streamlit code that you want to run.
 - capstoneapp_V1.py is Kim's work on Clinic Name, you can have a look if you want.

 ## Steps to run the code smoothly: